mongodb/chatbot/docs/docs/server/preprocess.md

 Generally, preprocessors use LLMs to perform the transformation.

-For example, say user sends the following message to a chatbot that answers questions about the MongoDB documentation:
+For example, say a user sends the following message to a chatbot that answers questions about the MongoDB documentation:

 ```txt